Santiago Toloza

-Santiago Federico Toloza (born 28 October 2002, Morteros) is an Argentine footballer who plays for Platense of the Argentine Primera Division, as an attacking midfielder.
+Santiago Federico Toloza (born 28 October 2002, Morteros) is an Argentine footballer who plays as an attacking midfielder for Chilean Liga de Primera club O'Higgins.

 Early life

 From Morteros, Córdoba, he played his youth team football at 9 de Julio de Morteros until 2015 when he joined Talleres de Córdoba.
 In 2018 he won a youth league with the club.